 4. Who - Describe the entity that will complete the work and draw down on the proposals budget

 5. When - Describe projects milestones, expected completion dates etc.

-In the early days of the ADD.xyz network, each PLT holder will be able to cast one vote (1 coin, 1 vote).
-This is to avoid the scenario where one or a few parties have too much influence over the direction of the PLT network.
+In the early days of the ADD.xyz network, each ADD holder will be able to cast one vote (1 coin, 1 vote).
+This is to avoid the scenario where one or a few parties have too much influence over the direction of the ADD network.

 This document presents the overall principles, bodies and rules on which the governance of the ADD.xyz blockchain is based, in application of the general principles set out for the ADD.xyz Network.